yeslogic/prince-docs/docs/server-integration.md

 ### Fail-Safe Options

-Prince offers three Fail-Safe Options:
+Prince offers six Fail-Safe Options:

 `--fail-dropped-content`
 Fail if any content is dropped.